MartinBradbury/trihub/README.md

     -   User Story 3: As a user, I want to be able to delete my posts and all comments associated with it.

 4. Epic: Training Plans:
-    -   User Story 1: As a user, I want to be able to access custom training plans based on my creteria specified in my goal.
+    -   User Story 1: As a user, I want to be able to access custom training plans based on my criteria specified in my goal.
-    -   User Story 2: As a user, I want to be able to change my training plan by updateing my requirements in the goal section
+    -   User Story 2: As a user, I want to be able to change my training plan by updating my requirements in the goal section

 5. Epic: Promotion Triathlon:
     -   User Story 1: As a user, I want to be able to interact with other triathletes of all abilities and share my experiences.